MAaJIi/light-currency-converter/README.markdown

 Use with AutoComplete
 ---------------------
-jQuery Tagify plays well with jQuer
+jQuery Tagify plays well with jQuery U